 The Villa Massena Museum is housed in a sumptuous seaside mansion surrounded by lovingly manicured gardens… it’s an oasis of tranquility right on the Promenade des Anglais.

 Hours: 10am to 6pm; closed Tuesdays, May 1, Easter, Christmas and Jan.
 1.

-Tickets: 10€ for adults, or 20€ for 7-day municipal museum card (recommended) good for 14 museums and galleries in Nice.
-Free for children under 18, students of any age with student ID, locals with the blue Pass Musee, or with the French Riviera Pass.
+Tickets: 15€ for adults, but your ticket gives you access to all 10 municipal museums in Nice for 48-hours.
+Free for children under 18, students of any age with student ID, locals with the blue Pass Musée, or with the French Riviera Pass.
 Click here for more info on the ticket/museum pass including which museums you get access to, suggested ways to group them, and some strategy to make the most of your 48 hours.

-While you’re in the neighborhood at the Musee Massena… I recommend going to another type of museum, the famous Hotel Negresco, one of Nice’s most eccentric hotels.
+I also recommend going next door to another type of museum, the famous Hotel Negresco, one of Nice’s most eccentric hotels.
 This time your ticket for admission to get past the top-hat-and-tights-wearing doormen is simply to have an over-priced cocktail is the wonderfully clubby bar.
 Then you can wander around the iconic palace, an amusing mix of elegance and quirky kitsch, all lovingly chosen by its eccentric owner.
 Don’t miss the ballroom with the Gustave Eiffel designed cupola and an enormous Baccarat crystal chandelier made for a Russian Tsar …which is complemented by a giant pop-art sculpture by Niki de Saint Phalle of a big woman with a tiny head, spinning on a pedestal.
-Or the salon with the giant portrait of Louis XIV showing off his legs, …or the bathrooms, …or the elevator, …or the breakfast room… This hotel is truly a museum in its own right.
+Or the salon with the giant portrait of Louis XIV showing off his legs, …or the bathrooms, …or the elevator, …or the breakfast room… This hotel is truly a museum in its own right!

 - Back up to main History Museums page